OracleStation/OracleStation/README.md

 See tgui/assets/fonts/SIL-OFL-1.1-LICENSE.md for the SIL Open Font License.

 All assets including icons and sound are under a [Creative Commons 3.0 BY-SA license](http://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.

+All assets located in the `sound\effects\mob_effects\goonstation` directory are under a [Creative Commons 3.0 BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/3.0/).
+Assets created by Goonstation.